Space, Geography, Interior Design – and everything in between

 At night there is complete darkness…but in daytime, as the sun moves, around she feels: ‘ it was like I had built the house for the sun’.

-She acknowledges that country living can be more expensive; you have to drive everywhere.
+She acknowledges that country living can be more expensive, because you have to drive everywhere.

 She notes that people moving from the town have not all adapted to country ways.
-There is not the same solid sense of community as there might have been in the past.
+There is not the sense of community here as there might have been in the past.

-Her sense of ‘rootedness’ to this place is very strong.
+Her sense of ‘rootedness’ to her home and to this place is strong.

-When talking about her home one respondent clearly recalled the past in the present.
+When talking about her home one longterm dweller was clearly recalling the past in the present.
+This place was not just her home, it was her life.

 “This is my space and this is me.
 And even though we have had problems in our family to cope with, we are happy here.”